DoveCotMC/LeadBeyond/README_EN.md

 - The Isolation Doors of CR 25T Coach
 - Front/Side LED Screen
 - Front Escape Door
-- Currently that's all.
+- Currently, that's all.

 At the same time there are some blocks you can use it outside：
 - The green bars along the CR Lines[^7]
-- Currently that's all, again.
+- Currently, that's all, again.

+### Planned New Features in 0.2.0:
+- MTR-like new station management system while expanding its interaction with Create's own station system.
+- Redesign the ticketing system
+- Train route map generated via train schedules
+- New and compact display screens to replace Create's ones
+- Completely move the project structure to use Architectury

 ## Compatibility
 This mod depends on Create to work.
 Though, it's also possible to use it with MTR (and maybe RTM if that mod updates to 1.18.2)